- Home

 Why You Should Consider an Ignition Interlock Device

 This may be your only option to drive during your revocation period.
-For those individuals that have a first-time offense with a BAC level in excess of .16 or have prior offenses within the previous ten years, you are not eligible for a limited license – meaning the only way you may be able to drive during your revocation period is to enroll in this program.
+For those individuals that have a first-time offense with a BAC level in excess of .16 or have prior offenses within the previous twenty years, you are not eligible for a limited license – meaning the only way you may be able to drive during your revocation period is to enroll in this program.